jualat/CleanRLHF/README.md

 * xvfb (`sudo apt install xvfb` on Debian-based systems)
 * ffmpeg (`sudo apt install ffmpeg` on Debian-based systems)

-If you want to contribute, then you'll also need:
+If you want to contribute, consider installing:
 * [pre-commit](https://pre-commit.com/#install)

 ### Installing the Dependencies

-Clone this repository and cd into it if you haven't done so already:
+1. Clone this repository and cd into it if you haven't done so already:

 ```sh
 git clone https://github.com/jualat/CleanRLHF.git
 cd CleanRLHF
 ```

-Execute this command to install all dependencies automatically:
+2. Execute this command to install all dependencies automatically:

 ```sh
 poetry install